Brazos Canyon Volunteer Fire Department

 About Us

-Brazos Canyon Volunteer Fire Department consists of approximately twenty-three active firefighters, all of which are volunteer unpaid positions in Rio Arriba County (RAC).
-The acting chief of the department is Michael R. Valdez, MD, MPH&™ and the acting assistant chief is Jeff Taylor.
+Brazos Canyon Volunteer Fire Department consists of approximately 16 active firefighters and 5 auxiliary members, all of which are volunteer unpaid positions in Rio Arriba County (RAC).
+The Fire Chief of the department is Catherine Praiswater and the assistant chief is Jake Collison, Brian Gallagher serves as Secretary and Mike Valdez is the Treasurer.

 Most active firefighters put in approximately fifty-five to over one-hundred hours each year.
 The Chief of the department follows a set of RAC Bylaws for governance of the minimum participation allowed by the state in order to be in good standing.